SebastienGadiou/CSV-SQLITE-POSTGRESQL/README.md

 All of this was done via Python Django features:

-Create models that matches the columns header and data type python manage.py makemigrations python manage.py migrate
+Create models that matches the columns header and data type you want to pass to the DB python manage.py makemigrations python manage.py migrate